When you lie down in bed each night, the last thing you want to think about is bed bugs.

 Nobody wants to live with bed bugs.
 Fortunately, you don’t have to!

-Here at Smith’s Pest Management, we help residential and commercial properties (including single-family homes, commercial facilities, hotels, and more) in Northern California—from Marin to Monterey—get rid of bed bugs once and for all, and help you understand how to beat bed bugs on your own.
+Here at Smith’s Pest Management, we help residential and commercial properties (including single-family homes, commercial facilities, hotels, and more) in Northern California—from Marin to Monterey—get rid of bed bugs and keep them out for good.